sovware/directorist/readme.txt

 We aim to provide you with the best professional business directory plugin.
 Our team is full of dedicated developers, designers, support engineers and marketers who spent countless hours to make this plugin the most convenient to its users.
 We’re constantly working to improve the plugin by adding new features and fixing the bugs in the best possible way.

-Getting Started with the **Directorist** is only a matter of few clicks.
+Getting Started with the **Directorist Business Directory** is only a matter of few clicks.
 Check out the [detailed guide through our documentation](https://directorist.com/documentation/) on our official website in order to operate the plugin in the best possible way.

 ###Paid Extensions to Boost Your Business Directory

-Directorist offers cost-effective premium [Extensions](https://directorist.com/product/category/extensions/) to extend the functionalities of your directory listing website.
+Directorist Business Directory offers cost-effective premium [Extensions](https://directorist.com/product/category/extensions/) to extend the functionalities of your directory listing website.

 👉 **[Pricing Plans](https://directorist.com/product/directorist-pricing-plans/)** - This feature extension allows you to create unlimited pricing plans with no time.
 In addition to this you can add different sets of features including private plans for specific users that can keep hidden from the rest of users.
 You also can set up recurring payments to your system which enhances your pricing plans on your directory listing website.